mazwat/mazwat.github.io/making-circuits-lm.md

 ### TinkerCAD Inteface

 What tinkercad is very good at is simulating.
-The environment of Arduino so that we can build things wi we can test it through a simulation of the
+The environment of Arduino so that we can build things with low cost in terms of putting it together and then we can test it through a simulation (2 in fig. 2) of the Arduino environment.
+We can also write code in order to demonstrate it (1 in fig. 2).
+However, very importantactually use your own Arduino and you use the Arduino.

-dcde

-Arduino environment.
-We can
-also write code in order to

-ec

-demonstrate it.
-However, is
-very important that you

-fc

-actually use your own Arduino
-and you use the Arduino.